Dominador Mangubat: Career

 The Cavite Medical Society had Mangubat as one of its organizers.
 Mangubat was elected as vice president of the medical organization during its first meeting.
 During World War II, when the Japanese occupied the Philippines, he joined the resistance movement as an executive officer with the rank of Major and serve as the head of the Medical Corps to the 4th Infantry Regiment headed by his close kin Col. Estanislao Mangubat-Carungcong of the Fil-American Cavite Guerilla Forces (FACGF) with General Mariano Castañeda as Division Commander.

 On July 25, 1943 he was arrested by the Kempeitai (Japanese Military Police) along with Lt.
 Col Jose M. Carungcong, Capt.
 Elpidio Mangubat-Barzaga Sr. and Capt.
 Jovito Evangelista and became a prisoner of war by the Japanese for 2 months after that he was release from Muntinglupa Rizal prison camp.
 Dr. Mangubat went back to his ranch in Dasmariñas, where he continued to provide food and medicine as supplies, storing firearms for the guerrillas and treating wounded troops.
 He went on aiding the guerrillas until the arrival of the American forces in January 1945 and this provided the vital tactical advantage to the 4th Infantry Regiment FACGF in liberating the town of Dasmariñas and the province of Cavite from the Japanese occupiers.

 After the war in 1956, Dr. Mangubat was elected as treasurer of the Federation of the Filipino Rice and Corn Millers Association of the Philippines.
 In 1959, Dr. Mangubat was elected as president of the organization.
 In 1963 he was appointed director of the Rice and Corn Board, serving in this capacity until 1972.
 He died on November 19, 1980.

 Personal life

-Mangubat was married to Avelina G. Martinez, who was a pharmacist working in Malabon, Rizal.
+Mangubat was married to Avelina G. Martinez, who was a pharmacist working in Malabon, Rizal (now part of Metro Manila).
 Dominador had two sons with Avelina.
-Their son were Dominador, Jr., went on to become a doctor of medicine like his father, and Renato, who became the manager of the Prudential Bank in Greenhills, Ortigas Avenue, Metro Manila.
+Their son Dominador Jr. went on to become a doctor of medicine like his father, and Renato, who became the manager of the Prudential Bank.
+Dominador Jr.'s son Rex is a politician from Dasmariñas who last served as the city's vice mayor.